-In fact, in the lead-up to the film's February 16 release, it already has secured itself a spot in the history books.
-Aside from its first-of-its-kind cast for a comic book movie, Black Panther is projected to take in at least $250 million globally over President's Day weekend, according to analyst projections.
-With North American ticket sales expected to tally $165 million in its first weekend, Black Panther is on track to knock Deadpool from its perch for best-ever February release.
-And Fandago has revealed that the film its its No. 4 pre-seller of all time, behind only the last three Star Wars movies.
-With more than 200 grassroots campaigns in black communities across the globe arranging screenings in order to commemorate the film's release, it's safe to say that anticipation for the film was at a high that we don't see all that often.
+In fact, in the lead-up to the film's February 16 release, it already had secured itself a spot in the history books.
+Aside from its first-of-its-kind cast for a comic book movie, Black Panther was projected to take in at least $250 million globally over President's Day weekend, according to analyst projections.
+Fandago had revealed that the film its its No. 4 pre-seller of all time, behind only the last three Star Wars movies.
+With more than 200 grassroots campaigns in black communities across the globe arranging screenings in order to commemorate the film's release, it was safe to say that anticipation for the film was at a high that we don't see all that often.

 "The concept of an African story, with actors of African descent at the forefront, combined with the scale of modern franchise filmmaking, is something that hasn't really been seen before," Coogler told The Hollywood Reporter when why the world appears so hungry for his film.
 "You feel like you're getting the opportunity of seeing something fresh, being a part of something new, which I think all audiences want to experience regardless of whether they are of African descent or not."